 - 1. Complete and submit application form. - 2.
 Submit U.S. \$80 application fee, which is neither refundable nor applicable against other school fees. - 3.
 A 3.0 or higher GPA in the last 60 hours of upper-division work that led to the bachelor's degree (all master's degree coursework for the Ed.S.) from a regionally accredited institution or a minimum score of 1000 on the Graduate Record Examination (GRE) or a minimum score of 410 (68th percentile) on the Miller Analogies Test (MAT) will be required.
 Official test results should be mailed directly to the Director of Graduate Admission.
 Test scores more than five years old are not usually accepted. - 4.
 Two professional recommendations.
-At the time of admission to the Florida stateapproved educational leadership master's program, the student must secure a highperforming school principal, veteran assistant principal, or district-level administrator to serve as mentor during the program of study.
-This agreement must be in the form of a letter on school or district stationery signed by the prospective mentor.
-Florida stateapproved educational leadership master's candidates must meet applicable state of Florida ESOL requirements prior to completing their degree program. - 5.
-Current résumé. - 6.
+At the time of admission to the Florida state-approved educational leadership master's program, the student must secure a high-

+- 5. Current résumé. - 6.
 Statement of professional goals.
 This statement must clearly outline the applicant's educational and professional goals. - 7.
-Submit official transcripts from all post-secondary institutions previously attended, foreign and/or U.S. institutions, directly to the Director of Graduate Admission.
+Submit official transcripts from all postsecondary institutions previously attended, foreign and/or U.S. institutions, directly to the Director of Graduate Admission.
 A U.S. \$230 credential evaluation fee or U.S. equivalency evaluation must accompany transcripts from foreign institutions certified by an approved evaluation service.
 Graduates or former students of Saint Leo University do not need to submit transcripts if they have previously submitted them and they are on file at the University. - 8.
 Copy of the applicant's valid professional teaching certificate, unless waived.
 A professional teaching certificate is required for the Educational Leadership Concentration and M.Ed. with Reading Concentration.
 Master of Science in Instructional Design candidates are exempt from only this requirement.
-Candidates for the Exceptional Student Education concentration are expected to have the ESOL endorsement.

-- 9. All international students whose native language is not English are required to submit the Test of English as a Foreign Language (TOEFL) with a minimum score of 550 (paper-based test) or 213 (computer-based test) or 80 (Internet-based test).
+Candidates for the Exceptional Student Education concentration are expected to have the ESOL endorsement. - 9.
+All international students whose native language is not English are required to submit the Test of English as a Foreign Language (TOEFL) with a minimum score of 550 (paper-based test) or 213 (computer-based test) or 80 (Internet-based test).
 Applicants holding an undergraduate degree from an academic institution within the United States, an English-speaking country, or from an institution where the language of instruction is English are not required to take the TOEFL examination. - 10.
-Contingent admission as non-degree-seeking students may be granted only for up to six semester hours of graduate work. - 11.
+Contingent admission as a non-degree-seeking student may be granted only for up to six semester hours of graduate work. - 11.
 After the application has been processed, the Director of Graduate Admission may contact the applicant for a personal interview. - 12.
 Completed applications will remain active for two years.